 - Location: 1.03 3 Cavendish Road

-I was appointed to a one-year Temporary Lectureship in History at the University of Exeter in 1987.
-At the time I anticipated that this would be a short stay in the South West, but when the University advertised a permanent Lectureship in Modern History in 1988 I was fortunate enough to win it.
-I was promoted to Senior Lecturer in 1996 and became Professor of Modern British History in 2002.
+I was appointed to a one-year Temporary Lectureship in History at the University of Exeter in 1987, winning an open-ended contrast the following year and later being promoted to Senior Lecturer, and eventually, in 2002, Professor.
 I was Head of the Department of History between 2004 and 2007, and from then until 2010 was Deputy Head and Director of Research of the School of Humanities and Social Sciences.
 I was Associate Dean for Research and Knowledge Transfer in the newly-formed College of Humanities from 2010 to 2014.
 I then served as Pro Vice Chancellor and Executive Dean of the College from August 2014 to December 2019.

 In January 2020 I joined the University of Leeds as Executive Dean of the Faculty of Arts, Humanities and Cultures.
 I am also a Professor of Modern History at the University.